Digital Studio

 But looking at the infection rate graph, the 11 cities Blue Dot listed are near to flat on the bottom, and countries like South Korea, France, Germany and the US are climbing upwards.
 There are many cases in South Korea but the author asks why Japan, Taiwan, Singapore, Thailand or Hong Kong haven’t? and said all of them were hit by SARS in 2003, and all of them learned from it.

 With the onset of technologies such as Artificial Intelligence and Big Data, we can claim that we have a long way to explore with regards to science.
+By partnering with Pattem Digital, you can unlock the full potential of Big Data services and harness its capabilities to the fullest extent.

 Related Stories